dododbobovo-commits/wdp/README.md

 - [ ] DHT Integration (Kademlia) for peer discovery
 - [ ] **Rust Port** for production performance and memory safety

+"The Rust implementation is currently under active development in the /dev-rust directory."

 ---
 *Authored by VECTOR (dododbobovo).*